OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 The optional [VersionOverrides](/javascript/api/manifest/versionoverrides) element deserves special mention.
 It contains child markup that enables additional add-in features.
 Some of these are:

 - Customizing the Office ribbon and menus.
-- Customizing how Office works with the embedded browser runtime in which add-ins run.
+- Customizing how Office works with the embedded Configure your Office Add-in to use a shared runtimes in which add-ins run.
 - Configuring how the add-in interacts with Azure Active Directory and Microsoft Graph for Single Sign-on.

 Some descendant elements of `VersionOverrides` have values that override values of the parent `OfficeApp` element.
 For example, the `Hosts` element in `VersionOverrides` overrides the `Hosts` element in `OfficeApp`.